Spiidey/useful-shit/burp.md

 5. In the "Session handling rule editor", give your rule a meaningful description, and then under **"Rule actions"** click **"Add"**, then select **"Run a macro"**.
 Again, a new window opens (Session handling action editor).

 6. Under "Select macro", click **"Add"** and "Macro recorder" window opens.
-Select the request you want to attack and press **"OK"**.
+Select the GET request you want to get tokens from for the attack and press **"OK"**.
 Now you can use the "Macro Editor" that was hidden behind the "Macro recorder" window.

 7. In "Macro Editor", give your new macro a meaningful name, like "CSRF-Grabber".
 Click "OK" to close the editor.
 Now we're back to the Session handling action editor, and our macro is selected.